bitcoinerlab/miniscript/README.md

 make
 ```

-This will build the project and generate the necessary Javascript files.
+This will build Wuille's sources and generate the necessary Javascript files.

-4. Build it:
+5. Build it:

 ```
 npm run build
 ```

+This will build the project and generate the necessary files in the dist directory.

 ## Usage